 A further increase can occur when the EOM is nonlinear in the dynamical variables (i.e., $\mathcal{L} = \mathcal{L}[f, \rho]$ with polynomial-type nonlinearities), because $\mathcal{D}_{J} \mathcal{L}$ then contains partition sums generated by repeated application of the Leibniz (product) rule.
 As an illustrative example, in our Duffing-oscillator implementation the nonlinear force contains a cubic term $x^3$, and its derivative is evaluated according to Eq.~\eqref{eq:DJ_x3}, which involves a sum over ordered partitions of the index set $J$.
 Since the number of ordered partitions of $J$ into three subsets is $3^{\vert J \vert}$, summing this cost over all $2^m$ subsets yields $\sum_{k=0}^{m} \binom{m}{k} 3^k = 4^m$.
 This explains why the Duffing case exhibits an apparent $\mathcal{O}(4^m)$ scaling even though the underlying TEOM hierarchy contains only $2^m$ dynamical components.

 These exponential scalings should be contrasted with earlier approaches such as diagrammatic expansions, which typically become prohibitive at high orders not only because of factorial or super-exponential algebraic complexity, but also because each order requires integral evaluations that must be constructed separately for each topology.
-By contrast, the TEOM hierarchy is generated systematically and uniformly once the EOM is specified, regardless of the target response order.
+In contrast, the TEOM hierarchy is generated systematically and uniformly once the EOM is specified, regardless of the target response order.

-Finally, we comment on derivative-evaluation engines such as automatic differentiation (AD) \cite{Griewank2008}.
+With this comparison in mind, we next discuss the relationship between the TEOM framework and alternative derivative-evaluation engines such as AD \cite{Griewank2008}.
 Because the reconstruction protocol in Sec.~\ref{sec:gateaux} is independent of how the Gateaux derivatives in Eq.~\eqref{eq:def_gateaux} are evaluated, one may in principle combine the same protocol with different derivative engines (e.g., AD or jet arithmetic).
-We emphasize that this remark concerns only the evaluation of the required mixed directional derivatives: to our knowledge, there is presently no established AD-based response-function framework that, by itself, provides a systematic route from real-time dynamics to fully frequency-resolved multivariable kernels $\bar{\chi}^{(n)}(\omega_1,\dots,\omega_n)$.
+We emphasize that this remark concerns only the evaluation of the required mixed directional derivatives: To our knowledge, there is presently no established AD-based response-function framework that, by itself, provides a systematic route from real-time dynamics to fully frequency-resolved multivariable kernels $\bar{\chi}^{(n)}(\omega_1,\dots,\omega_n)$.
 The central difficulty lies not in differentiation, but in organizing and extracting the mixed functional derivatives needed for multivariable frequency reconstruction.
-Accordingly, the contributions of this work are twofold: (i) a general reconstruction protocol that maps infinitesimal field-functional derivatives to frequency-resolved nonlinear response functions (Sec.~\ref{sec:gateaux}); and (ii) the TEOM framework as an explicit EOM-level derivative engine that evaluates these derivatives in the strict $\epsilon \to 0$ limit, while providing a closed hierarchy whose term-by-term structure enables physically meaningful decompositions (e.g., injection versus shift currents) and equation-level numerical stabilization.
+Accordingly, the contributions of this work are twofold: (1) a general reconstruction protocol that maps infinitesimal field-functional derivatives to frequency-resolved nonlinear response functions (Sec.~\ref{sec:gateaux}); and (2) the TEOM framework as an explicit EOM-level derivative engine that evaluates these derivatives in the strict $\epsilon \to 0$ limit, while providing a closed hierarchy whose term-by-term structure enables physically meaningful decompositions (e.g., injection versus shift currents) and equation-level numerical stabilization.